sofiasouffle-22/Python_Proyects/README.md

-# Python_Proyects
+# Python_Projects
-A collection of my Python proyects and exercises as I learn software development.
+A collection of my Python projects and exercises as I learn software development.